 With a minimum investment of only $1, buying stocks on Cash App sounds pretty cool.
 But some reviewers were unhappy with the additional fees for using this service as well as for losing money in the market.

-But you’ve read this far, you’re unlikely to be surprised by an unexpected charge on Cash App.
+But if you’ve read this far, you’re unlikely to be surprised by an unexpected charge on Cash App.
 As for losing money on your investments, that totally depends on the market conditions and it helps to research the company you’re investing in.

 6. Cash App Vs. Venmo